 Teachers use a range of strategies to meet children's special educational needs.
-Lessons have clear learning objectives and staff differentiate work appropriately, and use assessment to inform the next stage of learning.
+Lessons have clear objectives and staff differentiate work appropriately, and use assessment to inform the next stage of learning.
 Teaching staff plan lessons that incorporate the different children's learning needs.
-Individual education plans, which employ a small-steps approach, feature in some pupil's provision.
+Individual learning plans, which employ a small-steps approach, feature in some pupil's provision.
 By breaking down the learning into finely graded steps and targets, we ensure that children experience success.
-Children on the special needs register have an Individual education plan with individual targets, as appropriate.